emberjs/website/source/blog/2018-12-03-ember-cli-guides.md

 On November 25th, 2018, five weeks ahead of the initial "end of year" goal, the new CLI Guides were published to [cli.emberjs.com](https://cli.emberjs.com).

-Then, the links throughout the Ember websites were updated to includ the new CLI guides.
+Then, the links throughout the Ember websites were updated to include the new CLI guides.

 Finally, a map of redirects was created so that the new app could fully replace the old site.
 It was important to not break links from blog posts of the past.